leviskualo/suppconf/README.md

 # suppconf - Supportconfig Log Filter and Analyzer

-`suppconf.sh` is a Bash script designed to streamline the analysis of supportconfig logs.
+`suppconf` is a Bash script designed to streamline the analysis of supportconfig logs.
 It filters key information from various log files typically found in a supportconfig archive, making it easier to identify issues and perform root cause analysis (RCA).

 ## Features